cdaviss/online-survey-digital-trace-data/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

-This project was originally developed by [Neha Sharma](https://github.com/sharman99) in 2021.
+This code was originally developed by [Neha Sharma](https://github.com/sharman99) in 2021.
 The codebase was updated by [Steven Opferman](https://thefirstquestion.github.io/), who also wrote the documentation in collaboration with Erin Macke, Claire Daviss, and Emma Williams-Baron in 2023.
 We -- Erin, Claire, and Emma -- are sincerely grateful to Neha and Steven for their incredible research assistance throughout this project!

 <p align="right">(<a href="#top">back to top</a>)</p>